openshift/cluster-version-operator/docs/dev/operators.md

 Only manifests with the extensions `.yaml`, `.yml`, or `.json` will be applied, like `kubectl create -f DIR`.

-### What if I only want the CVO to create my resource, but never update it?
+### What if I only want the CVO to create my resource, but never upgrade it?

 This is only applicable to cases where the contents of a resource are not managed, but the presence is required for usability.
 Today the only known use-case is config.openshift.io, so that `oc edit foo.config.openshift.io` "just works".